Is it normal and what should you do?

 Trauma to your gums can also be a cause when some sort of appliance is placed in your mouth, for example dentures that don’t fit properly or braces.

 Your dentist will likely advise if some bleeding is to be expected at any point, but if you are not anticipating a bit of bleeding then you may wish to speak to your dentist for assistance.

 Dentures should fit snugly to the gums, but as the jawbone and gums change over time the fitting can become loose.
 Whilst adhesives can help, the best course of action is to have a proper assessment from your dentist, who can then advise whether new dentures are required or alternative approaches to stop the aggravation and bleeding that occurs.

 When it comes to braces depending on what type of braces you have may impact where the bleeding is coming from and the exact cause.
 It is possible that one of the fittings has a sharp edge or something has come loose or is not fitting correctly and causing the bleeding to take place.

 Fixed braces can also cause bleeding on the inside of the cheeks.

-With braces and the surface area they offer to plaque to attach too, it is important to ensure you brush and floss regularly and thoroughly to avoid the chance of any excess build up and gum disease as wearing braces makes you a little more susceptible.
+Braces also increase your risk of gingivitis.
+This is because the larger surface area they offer to plaque to attach to.
+It it is important to ensure you brush and floss regularly and thoroughly to avoid the chance of any excess plaque build up, and to reduce your risk of gum disease.

 In most instances the bleeding is not as a result of anything you are doing, so you should consult your dentist sooner in this instance.